< Browse to Previous Essay | Browse to Next Essay >

 On March 6, 1987, Metro Transit and its contractors begin boring a 1.3 mile tunnel through the heart of downtown Seattle.
 The controversial project's goal is to create a new downtown right-of-way for special "dual-mode" buses and, eventually, rail transit.
 It will take three years and $455 million to complete a tunnel for bus use.
 Fifteen years after that, a new four-year project to upgrade the tunnel for light rail will get under way.

 Downtown Seattle's narrowness had prompted a long search for ways to expedite the flow of transit vehicles, especially buses traveling through the downtown from suburban communities.
 In the early 1980s, Metro Transit planners proposed terminals north and south of downtown linked by an electric transit mall down Third Avenue.

-This reduced downtown bus traffic and pollution, but it also forced suburban riders to change vehicles even if they were just passing through.
+This would reduce downtown bus traffic and pollution, but also force suburban riders to change vehicles even if they were just passing through.
 Eastside leaders such as Kirkland City Council Member Robert Neir and King Council Member Paul Barden objected strongly, creating a stalemate with Seattle officials.